A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: DFT results for the supercell

 Using DFT with the parameters described above, we have computed the electrostatic potential and charge density in the Si/Tc super-cell.
+The isocontour map of the electrostatic potential for energies close to the vacuum level of silicon is shown in Fig. \ref{fig:si_tc_bands2}a.
+On this map, the potentials to the left and to the right of the heterostructure are not equal which is indicative of the dipole layer.
 To estimate the mutual effect that Si and Tc layers make on each other, it is useful to compare the results for the heterostructure with the results for free surfaces given the atomic configuration remains unchanged.
-Qualitatively, this mutual effect can be expressed by the change in the electrostatic potential and charge density (see Fig. \ref{fig:si_tc_bands2}):
+Qualitatively, this mutual effect can be expressed by the change of the in-plane averaged electrostatic potential and charge density (see Fig. \ref{fig:si_tc_bands2}b):

 where the index $Si/Tc$ corresponds to the computations in the super-cell, and the indices $Si$ and $Tc$ correspond to the quantities computed for the isolated Si and Tc slabs respectively.